dbones/dbones.github.io/_posts/2019-01-21-tdd-an-ioc-container-part-4.md

 ##Testing

-Code Coverage is supplied by the same library as before Coverlet, however we need to configure it to produce reports in the OpenCover format inorder for CodeCov to process.
+Code Coverage is supplied by the same library as before Coverlet, however we need to configure it to produce reports in the OpenCover format in-order for CodeCov to process.

 ![](https://raw.githubusercontent.com/dbones/dbones.github.io/master/images/posts/2019/bonsai/CodeCov.PNG)